andrewn/hardware/README.md

 successfully had made by OshPar and DirtyPCB respspectively.

-Under the BOM directory are pdf and csv version of the Radiodan Bill of Materials as of october 2016.
+Under the BOM directory are pdf and csv version of the Radiodan Bill of Materials as of October 2016.